sferik/dotfiles/README.md

 # Erik Michaels-Ober's Dotfiles
-These are files to configure a shell just the way I like it.
+These are the files I use to configure my shell just the way I like it.

 ## Design Principles
 With appologies to Stanley Kubrick: